-Some improvement in probabilistic skill is also detected for the perturbed parameter experiment when measured across the hindcast, though not for Europe, for which skill is low.
-Note that this lack of skill is entirely consistent with the improvement for the individual year.
-Since the land-atmosphere coupling was especially strong for this year we would expect improvements in the land to impact the atmosphere here, whilst for other years when coupling is weaker or absent, this impact would be lower or non-existent.
-Improvements may not therefore be visible when looking across the entire hindcast range.
+that this lack of skill is entirely consistent with the improvement for the individual year.
+Since the land-atmosphere coupling was especially strong for this year, we would expect improvements in the land to impact on the atmosphere here, whilst for other years, when coupling is weaker or absent, this impact would be lower or non-existent.
+Improvements may therefore not be visible when looking across the entire hindcast range.

-Improvements in probabilistic skill for the perturbed parameter experiment however are visible for soil moisture in regions of strong land-atmosphere coupling.
-That is, over Central/South America and the Middle East and for air temperature in North/Central America.
+Improvements in probabilistic skill for the perturbed parameter experiment, however, are visible for soil moisture in regions of strong land-atmosphere coupling, i.e. over Central/South America and the Middle East and for air temperature in North/Central America.
 The only improvement for the stochastic tendency experiments occurs for the largest scale experiment (ST3), which shows some improvement over Africa and Asia for soil temperature, though the score is still below 95% significance in these regions.

-We observe no significant impact on the mean state of soil or atmospheric fields, or any impact on deterministic scores, though the stochastic tendency experiments slightly decrease the anomaly correlation for soil temperature.
+We observe no significant impact on the mean state of soil or atmospheric fields, or any impact on deterministic scores, though the stochastic tendency experiments decrease the anomaly correlation slightly for soil temperature.
 In terms of the spread/error ratio, all experiments act to increase the spread of the soil fields, which are generally underdispersive in the control.
-However they go too far and cause overdispersion.
-For soil moisture this is largest with the perturbed parameter experiment, though the stochastic tendency experiments also increase the spread, particularly for experiment ST3.
+However, they go too far and cause overdispersion.
+For soil moisture, this is largest with the perturbed parameter